MOISECHRIST/RNAseq_Project/readme.md

 ### Quality Control

-The lung data set contain 15 samples which with paired-end fastq file and a README file containing metadata about each sample.
-To assess the quality control of our data set, we use [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) , a tools using to assess quality of fastq files.
+The lung dataset contains 15 samples which with paired-end fastq file and a README file containing metadata about each sample.
+To assess the quality control of our data set, we use [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) , a tool using to assess quality of fastq files.
 For each sample, FastQC gives a report (html) and some additional data in a archive.
-These archives are using by [MultQC](https://github.com/MultiQC/MultiQC) to merge the quality report of each fastq file in only one report (html).
+These archives are used by [MultQC](https://github.com/MultiQC/MultiQC) to merge the quality report of each fastq file in only one report (html).

 ### **Map reads to the reference genome**

-In this step of our analysis workflow we used [Hisat2](http://daehwankimlab.github.io/hisat2/) to align our paired-end sequences to the reference (Mus Musculus GRCm39.115) downloader from [Ensembl ftp site](https://www.ensembl.org/info/data/ftp/index.html).
+In this step of our analysis workflow we used [Hisat2](http://daehwankimlab.github.io/hisat2/) to align our paired-end sequences to the reference (Mus Musculus GRCm39.115) downloaded from [Ensembl ftp site](https://www.ensembl.org/info/data/ftp/index.html).
 In this particular step, we first did indexing of the reference using Hisat2, then for each sample we align the reads from fastq file to the reference.
 The results Sam files (one per sample) are use as input in [Samtools view](http://www.htslib.org/doc/samtools.html) to convert them into Bam files.
 After obtaining the Bam files, the next steps are sorting Bam files and indexing the sorted Bam files.

 In addition to quality report given by Hisat2 during the alignment, we also get other information with [Samtools stats](http://www.htslib.org/doc/samtools.html) and [Samtools coverage](http://www.htslib.org/doc/samtools.html) to assess how the alignment was performed.